GRRR Power Coach Position Description

 -The emotional capacity to help youth and co-workers through any issues that may arise at camp as well as the ability to quickly build relationships with these folks

 -Must have a high sensory threshold, and be able to handle loud music for long periods of time

--Priority will be given to those who have completed a Bachelor's Degree, or have equivalent work experience, in psychology, education, social work, social justice, or similar fields
+-Priority will be given to those who have completed a Bachelor's Degree, or have equivalent work experience, in youth work, psychology, education, social work, social justice, or similar fields

 Duties before camp: